tlevine/www.thomaslevine.com/content/!/cool-things-happen-when-you-have-lots-of-spreadsheets/index.md

 of interest.

 ## Collecting the data about data
+First I download a bunch of spreadsheets and spreadsheet metadata.
+Then I assemble all this stuff into a spreadsheet about spreadsheets.
+In this super-spreadsheet, each record corresponds to a full sub-spreadsheet; you could say that I am aggregating each spreadsheet to produce a few statistics that get put into this spreadsheet.

+### Downloading
 Data catalogs make it kind of easy to get a bunch of spreadsheets all together.
 The basic approach is this.